fkde/aspx/README.md

 ## Introduction

 This is a dummy application which can run PHP applications inside a stable docker environment.
 Both processes (PHP and Nginx) are supervised which also is the first process (PID 1).
+The size of the base image currently is ~76 MB.

+## Provided packages

+- supervisor
+- curl
+- php7-fpm
+- php7-json
+- php7-ldap
+- php7-curl
+- php7-pdo
+- php7-pdo_mysql
+- php7-pdo_sqlite
+- php7-simplexml
+- php7-dom
+- php7-ctype
+- php7-tokenizer
+- php7-xml
+- php7-xmlwriter
+- php7-session
+- composer
+- nginx

-## Requirements
+## Required packages

 - make
 - docker